KDAB/knut/README.md

 ```

 The way to fix that is to open a console with Qt and Visual Studio setup, go to the Qt Creator build directory, and do a first compilation in command line with `ninja`.
+Or setup the Qt environment before running Qt Creator.

 ## Contribution